 There are some things no genuine census survey or agent will ask — for example, for your Social Security, credit card or bank account number.
-They won’t ask when you leave for or return from work.
 They won’t ask for money.
 They won’t threaten jail time if you don’t answer their questions.
 Any of these is a sure sign that a supposed census taker is phishing for ways to steal your identity, money or possessions.

 Census fraud can hit at home or at work (the Census Bureau conducts business-related surveys, too).
 Be especially watchful for impostors in early and mid-spring of 2020, when the actual Census Bureau will be sending out reminders to fill out your form and following up in person at households that don’t respond.
 (That field work usually begins in April, but it has been suspended until June 1, 2020, due to the coronavirus outbreak.)
 Count on these tips to head off census scams.